Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Improved team performance

 Positive and constructive feedback is vital for personal growth.
-When each athlete is provided with consistent & clear feedback, their skills, confidence, and motivation improves.
+When each athlete is provided with consistent & clear feedback, their skills, confidence, and motivation improve.
 Now imagine the impact on team performance when each athlete is provided with meaningful feedback?
 Your team will display higher levels of skill and competence as each athlete has dedicated themselves to improvement.

 How Often Should Athlete Feedback Be Provided?